 - Immediate access to reliever medicines is essential.
 Pupils with asthma are encouraged to carry their reliever inhaler as soon as the parents, doctor or asthma nurse and class teacher agree they are mature enough.
-The reliever inhalers of other children are kept in the classroom, in a central box. - All school staff let children take their inhalers when they say they need to, and record this on the child's inhaler record form (kept with their inhaler). - Inhaler boxes are taken to the hall doors for break and lunchtime, and then returned to the classroom each day. - Parents must inform the school if their child has asthma this should be done on the medical form at the start of each school year.
-An asthma care plan must then be completed by parents this is kept with this child's inhaler. - The First Aiders will maintain a list of all children with asthma in the school. - The First Aiders will check inhalers are in school, and in date, each month.
+The reliever inhalers of other children are kept in the classroom, with each child having their own storage bag. - All school staff let children take their inhalers when they say they need to, and record this on the child's inhaler record on Medical Tracker. - Parents must inform the school if their child has asthma this should be done on the medical form at the start of each school year.
+An asthma care plan must then be completed by parents this is kept with this child's inhaler. - The admin team will maintain a list of all children with asthma in the school. - The First Aiders and School Administrator will check inhalers are in school, and in date, each month, using Medical Tracker.
 They will remind parents where renewals are needed.
 This will include reminders about spare inhalers. - Taking part in PE is an important part of school life, and for children with asthma, they will be encouraged to participate fully.
-Inhalers should be brought out to PE lessons, in the classroom box.
+Inhalers should be brought out to PE lessons.
 Children who are responsible for their own inhaler should put this in the box for the lesson so that it is readily accessible to them. - All inhalers are taken on local visits and school trips, including residential trips. - If a member of staff notices a child increasingly using their reliever inhaler, they will inform parents.